AIObjectives/incentive-modelling/README.md

 node main_step2_tables.js altman
 ```

-The first script will produce a bunch of files in `./outputs` including a `data.json` files with contains
-all the data used by the client to display the large matrix view.
+The first script will produce files in `./outputs` of the form `[...]_entities.json`.
+These contain the data used by the client to display the large matrix view.

-The second script will produce files in `./outputs/` of the form `table_....json`.
-These contains the data
+The second script will produce files in `./outputs/` of the form `table_[...].json`.
+These contain the
-used by the front-end to display the individual tables with clusters of incentives.
+data used by the front-end to display the individual tables with clusters of incentives.

 ## Development